Garrett7k/torkoal/README.md

 Current Implementation goals are to:
 1) Create a play_looped function that will loop provided url
-2) Implement functionality that will search for provided text and play first youtube search result (instead of URL) 2.e) play hacker music
+2) Implement functionality that will search for provided text and play first youtube search result (instead of URL, IE: play hacker music)